Charles Breslin (1928-2014)

 He worked in his father’s road construction and quarry business from 1951 to 1966, and he read widely in world literature and cultural history and took graduate courses in the Humanities Division at UofL.
 A voracious reader and great lover of books, he earned his master’s degree in humanities from UofL in 1961 and began teaching humanities and philosophy courses part time.
 In 1966, A&S Dean Richard Barber appointed him to teach full time.
 From 1967 to 1970, he served as Chair of the Department of Philosophy.

 Over his career, Professor Breslin taught a greater variety of courses than any of his peers, and he had an avid following of students who took every course he ever taught.
 They were dazzled by the genius of his spoken and written words and his extraordinary memory.
-Even today, when he runs into former students, he will remember their names and the years they were at UofL.
-He also will be likely to discuss the subject of his recent reading and to engage his former students in lively dialogue, leaving them astounded by his intellectual prowess and vigor.
+When he ran into former students, he would remember their names and the years they were at UofL.
+He also was likely to discuss the subject of his recent reading and to engage his former students in lively dialogue, leaving them astounded by his intellectual prowess and vigor.

 After 35 years of commitment to the College of Arts and Sciences and its students, he was named Professor Emeritus in 2000.
-Married for 55 years, he and his wife Jane, a UofL alumna, lead a quiet life of retirement, but his addiction to books and passion for ideas remain indefatigable.
+Married for 55 years, he and his wife Jane, a UofL alumna, led a quiet life of retirement, but his addiction to books and passion for ideas remained indefatigable.